Doomed Megalopolis

-Doomed Megalopolis (帝都物語, Teito Monogatari) is a Japanese original video animation (OVA) series.
+Doomed Megalopolis (帝都物語, Teito Monogatari) is a 1991 Japanese original video animation (OVA) series produced by Madhouse and distributed by Toei.
 It is an adaptation of the historical fantasy novel Teito Monogatari by Hiroshi Aramata.
-The anime is darker in tone, more violent, and more sexually explicit than any previous adaptations of the novel; an artistic decision likely inspired by the financial success of the OVA Urotsukidōji: Legend of the Overfiend.
 Like its live-action predecessor, Tokyo: The Last Megalopolis, the anime is only an adaptation of the first third (the first four books) of the original novel.
+The plot concerns a spiritual battle within Tokyo during the early 20th century.